 May 2016 - Present

-Staff reporter for leading trade publication that provides daily news briefs and features about the U.S. waste and recycling industry.
+Senior reporter for leading trade publication that provides daily news briefs and features about the U.S. waste and recycling industry.
 Hundreds of stories on how the evolution toward "zero waste," coupled with the realities of recycling markets, is affecting everyone from collection truck drivers to CEOs.

 "For many of my years in the service industry I paid little attention to what went into the trash bags I was carrying.
 Until I became a 'sanit' captain, and eventually a reporter on the trash beat, I had no idea where it was all going."

 "Plastic bags are only part of the single-use, disposable culture that has created growing waste management headaches.
 The bags themselves are far less important than what we put in them."

 "Volunteers found many types of litter alongside the Neponset River on a recent weekend morning - barnacle-crusted beer bottles, polystyrene foam chunks, old tennis ball - but one type - the plastic bag - has been getting a lot of attention lately."